thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ### Iterable values

-The `java.util.List` class isn't the onlyvalue that can be used for iteration in Thymeleaf.
+The `java.util.List` class isn't the only value that can be used for iteration in Thymeleaf.
 There is a quite complete set of objects that are considered _iterable_ by a `th:each` attribute: